-The Four-Hour Work Week was also notable for introducing outsourcing to an audience who might have never considered it.
+The 4-Hour Work Week was also notable for introducing outsourcing to an audience who might have never considered it.
 Most people thought that hiring people overseas is only something that big corporations do, but Ferriss encouraged readers to try it for themselves.
 Busy professionals can use online platforms like Upwork to find and hire a capable, highly motivated and proficient English-speaking person in the Phillipines, who is delighted to work for $5 an hour.
 By paying someone else, the reader can free themselves up to do more important work, or for more leisure time.

 Part of the reason behind The 4-Hour Work Week’s phenomenal success was its timing.
 It was published in 2007 – right about when working online from anywhere on the planet became technologically feasible.